 Associate Director of Professional Development

-If you’ve watched a Teach Like a Champion video clip in the last four years, you’ve benefitted from John’s analytic acumen and skillful editing.
+If you’ve watched a Teach Like a Champion video clip since 2009, you’ve benefitted from John’s analytic acumen and skillful editing.
 In addition to his deep TLAC expertise, John is currently working towards his PhD in Instruction and Curriculum from the ETAP (Education Theory and Practice) department at the State University at Albany.
 Prior to joining the team, John worked in post-production for the BBC, including the series Sherlock Holmes and Luther.
 For three years in the 1990s, he was Alex Trebek’s personal assistant.

 Following four successful years as the founding Dean of Students at Uncommon Schools’ North Star Academy West Side Park Middle School and one of the original members of Uncommon School’s Dean of Students Working Group, Kim draws on her deep expertise working directly with students and families, coaching teachers, and building school-wide culture.
 Prior to joining Uncommon, Kim taught middle school math at schools in New Orleans and Philadelphia.
 She also worked with Oprah Winfrey for three years as her private, Muay-Thai kickboxing coach.

 Beth joins the TLAC team after 24 years of teaching, the last 16 at Uncommon’s North Star Academy in Newark.
 There, she designed and taught the high school’s AP English Literature curriculum and was named the New Jersey Charter School Association’s Teacher of the Year in 2013.
 She spent many summers in London as a Royal Undergardener at Buckingham Palace, and was J.K.
 Rowling’s inspiration for the warm-strict Professor McGonagall.